How to transfer data from one cPanel account to another (Data Transfer in 2 servers)

 - September 12, 2015

 - Comments Off on How to transfer data from one cPanel account to another (Data Transfer in 2 servers)

-Before you start: In order to follow these steps properly, it’s important that you have cPanel login for your domain account for the old server.
-You also need the WHM login for the new server in order to create the same domain cPanel account in the new server.
-Once you have crated the same domain in the new server, you can start following the rest of the steps.
+Before you start: In order to follow these steps correctly, you must have a cPanel login for your domain account for the old server.
+You also need the WHM login for the new server to create the same domain cPanel account in the new server.
+Once you have made the same domain in the new server, you can start following the rest of the steps.

-The first part of the whole process needs to be done at your old host first, then the second part needs to be done at the new server.
+The first part of the whole process needs to be done at your old host first; then, the second part needs to complete at the new server.

 Remember: The purpose of this whole operation is to move your files from one server to another.
-It’ll not move your emails, or Databases either.
-You may have to edit your database configuration files, once you are done with the files and database migration.
-With the help of this process, you’ll not have to download yours files from the current server and then upload it again in the new server.
+It will not impact your emails or Databases either.
+You may have to edit your database configuration files once you complete the files and database migration.
+With the help of this process, you will not have to download your files from the current server and then upload it again to the new server.

-To start, first login to your Old server cPanel account, you wanted to migrate the data from, and follow the below steps.
+First, log in to your Old server cPanel account you wanted to migrate the data from, and follow the below steps.

 - Backup Destination: Remote FTP Server.

 - Email Address: (This email id is required to send a task complete email)